BOARD OF EQUALIZATION

-If the property was purchased less than 30 days before the filing deadline: (July 14, 2014) or later in the 2014 tax year, a late appeal request may be submitted to the Board of Equalization in writing within 45 days of the deed recording.
-A late appeal request may be submitted to the Board of Equalization in writing provided that the following information is included with the letter upon submission:
+If the property was purchased less than 30 days before the filing deadline: (July 13, 2015) or later in the 2015 tax year, a late appeal request may be submitted to the Board of Equalization in writing within 45 days of the deed recording.
+The following information must accompany the letter upon submission:

-• Written request for late appeal due to new ownership change (include 2014 tax year).
+• Written request for late appeal due to new ownership change (for 2015 tax year only).
 The letter must include purchase date, purchase price and daytime phone number.

 • Copy of Recorded Deed (proof of ownership, date purchased).
 Conveyance must reflect on the County tax rolls before requesting the late appeal.
 This can be reviewed on the County website www.jacksongov.org.